BabakHemmatian/AI-creativity/README.md

    f.
 The pages afterwards have instructions that are straightforward and easy to follow.
 Please complete them to the best of your abilities and take your time 😄

    **ii.
 Post-Test** <p></p>
    a.
-This is the same as Pre-Test bullet point (b).
+This is the same as the Pre-Test bullet point (b).
    <p></p>
    b.
-This is the same as Pre-Test bullet point (c).
+This is the same as the Pre-Test bullet point (c).
    <p></p>
    c.
-This is the same as Pre-Test bullet point (d).
+This is the same as the Pre-Test bullet point (d).<p></p>
+   d.
+This is the same as the Pre-Test Bullet point (e).<p></p>
+   e.
+This is the same as the Pre-Test Bullet point (f).

+### Single-Computer Interaction
+1. Create two new tabs.
+2. In both, head over to the [chat app](https://aicreativity-frontend.onrender.com/).
+3.
 ## FAQs
 ### Where can I find the constant responses?
 The link is [here.](https://github.com/foogeeks/AI-creativity/blob/3condition/server/config/constResponse.js)